andrewshtyka/next-16-page-transitions-zajno/README.md

 **Personal opinion:**
 - OK for simple fade in / fade out page transitions
+- OK for modern browsers (since late 2024)
-- not the best solution for complex transitions
+- Not the best solution for complex transitions
-- hard to configure, hard to fix edge-cases (Safari MacOS)
+- Hard to configure, hard to fix edge-cases (Safari MacOS)

 ---